 Construction Site Landscaping and Architectural Treatment Opportunities Westmead Metro Station The Westmead Metro Station construction site is primarily surrounded by residential and commercial properties, with the exception of Westmead Public School, which is located on the western side of Hawkesbury Road.
 Several opportunities exist to reduce potential amenity impacts of the presence of the construction site including: adjustments to the hoarding height around the perimeter of the construction site (except for entry/exit gates); architectural treatments to hoardings and the inclusion of banners on hoarding.
 Consultation with local stakeholders may be undertaken to identify potential opportunities for community involvement in the design of banner artwork for the hoarding.
 Parramatta Metro Station The Parramatta Metro Station construction site is enclosed by high-density/multi-storey commercial land uses with a high level of visibility in upper stories of surrounding buildings.
-Opportunities for landscaping and vegetative treatments to the hoarding around the site have been explored to improve the visual amenity in the high urbanised setting.
-The Project is
+Opportunities for landscaping and vegetative treatments to the hoarding around the site have not been considered due to the highly urbanised setting of the site.
+There are

-Construction Site Landscaping and Architectural Treatment Opportunities pursuing the installation of a Green Breathing Wall for a section of the hoarding along Church Street that is designed to minimise construction impacts, improve the aesthetics of the area and offer further engagement opportunities with the community.
-There are opportunities to incorporate architectural treatments to the boundary hoarding for the site, including increasing the height of the hoarding and the inclusion of banners with appropriate artwork and/or information including heritage interpretation for the site.
+Construction Site Landscaping and Architectural Treatment Opportunities opportunities to incorporate architectural treatments to the boundary hoarding for the site, including increasing the height of the hoarding and the inclusion of banners with appropriate artwork and/or information including heritage interpretation for the site.
 Clyde MSF Opportunities for landscaping and vegetative screening is limited at the Clyde MSF construction site, due to the surrounding industrial landscape and construction activities required (including levelling of the whole site).
 There is an opportunity to include vegetative screening around the Flood Retention Basin along Unwin Street, which will be investigated further during construction design development.
 There are opportunities to incorporate architectural treatments to the boundary hoarding for the site, including adjustments to the height and inclusion of banners.
 Consultation with relevant stakeholders may be undertaken to identify potential opportunities for landscaping and architectural treatment for the site.
 Sydney Olympic Park Metro Station The Sydney Olympic Park construction site will be handed over from the Central Tunnelling Package contractor, therefore landscaping and architectural treatments would be implemented prior to WTP works.